A Little Town Named Rice

 Since then, though, Rice, Texas, has been on the mend, and the population is now up to around 600, served by seven businesses.
 Although the little town has only about as many people as a graduating class at Rice University, its neat and proud little stadium shows that it, too, inherited a fair share of spunk and resilience from its founder.
 So, next time you’re driving I-45 between Houston and Dallas, take a moment to gaze at the other Rice Stadium besides the one at Rice University, and tip your hat to Rice, Texas.

-This article originally appeared in the summer 2001 issue of Sallyport: The Magazine of Rice University.
+This article originally appeared in Sallyport: The Magazine of Rice University (Summer 2001).